New to Crypto? A Beginner Cryptocurrency Guide to Starting Your Journey

 How It Works

-Each block in a blockchain contains a number of transactions.
+Each block in a blockchain contains several transactions.
 Once a block is completed, it is added to the chain in chronological order.
 This process is facilitated by miners who solve complex mathematical problems to validate transactions and add them to the blockchain.

 Why So Many Blockchains?